Rising COVID-19 cases push Spain's regions to call for tighter restrictions

 Unlike France, Germany and Britain, which have announced full nationwide lockdowns, Spain has adopted a regional response, leading to a patchwork of different regulations.

-Castilla and Leon’s announcement came a day after the northwestern Asturias region shut down bars and requested authorization for a home confinement but was rebuffed by the health ministry.
+Castilla and Leon’s announcement came a day after the northwestern Asturias region shut down bars and requested authorisation for a home confinement but was rebuffed by the health ministry.

 Wealthy Catalonia, home to top tourist destination Barcelona, has taken a hard-line approach, closing down eateries more than two weeks ago and restricting travel across its borders.